nicaless/nanowrimo_ga_project/README.md

 ### Next Steps
-more feature engineering of features not based on data from current contest to boost score expand the genre recommender try more advanced rebalancing the novel data and then trying to fit the data
+more feature engineering of features not based on data from current contest to boost score

+figuring out what defines the clusters of writers predicting final word count (not just winning or losing)

+expand the genre recommender

+try more advanced rebalancing the novel data and then trying to fit the data